PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **What is Swarming?**
   Involves many different stakeholders working together initially, until it becomes very clear which of them is best placed to continue and who can mode on to other tasks.
-  For example, this may be the case if a major incident, like a serious cyberattack, happened.
+  For example, this may be the case if a major incident, like a serious cyber attack, happened.

 - **What is the purpose of service management practice called "Problem Management"?**